yashpart2/sample-repo-to-send-dispatch/CONTRIBUTING.md

-This repo is currently not open to contributions... or is it?
+This repo is currently not open to contributions.